martinjrobins/diffsol/book/src/primer/bouncing_ball.md

 v' = -e v
 \\]

 where \\(e\\) is the coefficient of restitution.
+We will first implement this using Diffsol's procedural event-handling API, then rewrite the same event declaratively using the DiffSL `stop` and `reset` tensors.

+## Procedural approach

-However, to implement this in our ODE solver, we need to detect when the ball hits the ground.
+To implement the bounce in Rust, we need to detect when the ball hits the ground.
 We can do this by using Diffsol's event handling feature, which allows us to specify a function that is equal to zero when the event occurs, i.e. when the ball hits the ground.
 This function \\(g(\mathbf{y}, t)\\) is called an event or root function, and for our bouncing ball problem, it is given by:

 \\[
 g(\mathbf{y}, t) = x